vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/message-broker.md

 ## Best practices
 * mission critical applications integrating _notifications_ should have a mechanism to periodically check for missed events and should not solely rely on `QoS`(or `clean start`)
-  * extension developers must find balance between the frequency of the check and the `QoS` level that is used; the higher the `QoS` the less frequent the check may need to be; for most situations `QoS=1` should be good enough, unless the check is very expensive to make; `QoS=2` may be used as last resort, as that is very taxing on the broker and may lower the overall performance of Cloud Director itself
+  * extension developers must find balance between the frequency of the check and the `QoS` level that is used; the higher the `QoS` the less frequent the check may need to be; for most situations `QoS=1` should be good enough, unless the check is very expensive to make; `QoS=2` may be used as last resort, as that is very taxing on the broker and may lower the overall performance of VMware Cloud Director itself
 * `QoS` should be viewed as levels of guarantee that a message transfer between broker and client will succeed, but it does not directly guarantee a message transfer between a `publisher` and a `subscriber`
 * applications may need to implement additional logic to cope with duplicated messages for `QoS=1` (at least once)